 The Master of Education in Educational Technology is a degree program designed for individuals who seek both a theoretical and a practical grounding in educational technology methods and techniques, emphasizing theories of teaching and learning that support these methods.
 Based on the assumption that new media and the Internet can have a positive effect on teaching and learning, this program is designed for individuals who want to use technology to make a positive impact on the future of schooling.
 Those interested in applying to the program must provide the School of Education faculty with evidence of a strong academic background representing both breadth and depth in their content area and experience with technology.
-Due dates for receipt of completed applications are April 1 for admission for the Fall semester, and November 1 for admission for the Spring semester
+Due dates for receipt of completed applications are April 1 for admission in the subsequent Fall semester, and November 1 for admission in the subsequent Spring semester.